 - Charleston County Bar; DRI (formerly Defense Research Institute)

 - Health Care Law Section, former council member

 Honors and Awards

 - AV rated, Martindale-Hubbell

-- Selected to the South Carolina Rising Stars list by Super Lawyers, 2013 – 2015
+- Selected to the South Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in the fields of Health Care, General Litigation, 2013 – 2015

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Represents hospitals, long-term care providers, home health and hospice agencies in medical malpractice and wrongful death litigation.

 - Represents healthcare providers in Medicare and Medicaid repayment matters including Medicare and Medicaid audits and appeals.